 Fauna habitat log density shall not exceed 20 m length per 100 m2 area.
-Logs shall not be placed in waterways or in any area where they are likely to be struck by errant vehicles.
+Logs shall not be placed in waterways or in any area where they are likely to be struck by errant vehicles or impact with bridge or culvert structures in the event of a flood.